wdeltamyk/wav2hex2/README.md

 # Requirements

-Requires Numpy and SciPy.
-Both can be installed easily by running "pip install -U numpy" or pip install -U scipy" in a terminal or console.
+Requires Numpy, csv, os and SciPy.
+Numpy and SciPy can be installed easily by running "pip install -U numpy" or pip install -U scipy" in a terminal or console, the other two are bog standard.

 # Use